defano/digital-design/README.md

 Do not run ISE as superuser (various functions will not work).

 I find it convenient to combine both steps into an `ise` alias.
-Bash shell users can accomplish this by adding the following to their `~/.bashrc` file:
+Bash shell users can accomplish this by appending the following to their `~/.bashrc` file:

 ```
-alias ise='source /opt/Xilinx/14.7/ISE_DS/settings64.sh;/opt/Xilinx/14.7/ISE_DS/ISE/bin/lin64/ise'
+alias ise='source /opt/Xilinx/14.7/ISE_DS/settings32.sh;/opt/Xilinx/14.7/ISE_DS/ISE/bin/lin/ise'
 ```

-**4. Get a license**
+#### 5. Get a license

 The first time you run ISE you'll be prompted to install a feature license.
 Follow the dialog prompt to open the Xilinx License Configuration Manager or choose "Manage License..." from the ISE "Help" menu and follow these instructions: